Create an Airwallex account today

 • Better cash flow management: Higher transaction limits, expense cards for employees, and built-in reporting tools make it easier to manage inflows and outflows.

-• Integration with accounting software: Business accounts often connect directly with tools like QuickBooks, Xero, or NetSuite to automate reconciliation and reduce manual work.
+• Integration with accounting software: Business accounts often connect directly to top accounting tools like QuickBooks, Xero, or NetSuite to automate reconciliation and reduce manual work.

 Expanding to new markets?
 Instantly create accounts in 60+ countries.